David L. Leal

 - Office Hours: By appointment

-My primary academic interest is Latino politics, and my work spans the fields of political behavior, public policy, and public opinion.
+My Latino politics research spans the fields of political behavior, public policy, and public opinion.

 • My political behavior research examines how dynamics beyond the standard socio-economic status variables shape Latino electoral engagement.